molikto/mlang/README.md

 cong: `f: /A/ ⇒ /B[A]/, p: /x/ ≡_A /y/, f(x) ≡B(p) f(y)`
 * how to make inductive type parameters injective?

+we lost the ability to infer type `a: (x) ⇒ f(x) ≡ g(x)` by application

+### inductive type

+we don't have special syntax for parameterized inductive type, parameters is done by lambdas, and recursion is done by sum + recursion. this saves syntax. we have restrictions though: like inductive type are likely can only be defined in a global context (for example the conversion checking might loop), we don't know if you can define a inductive type in a restricted context. anyway. the idea is inductive definitions is globally defined `define inductively a(...) = sum ...` just this syntax. we can extend latter to parameterized by more telescope etc. the same applies for inductively defined records.

 ## math